mridul037/mridul037/README.md

 </pre>
 **Daily News**
-  - Printing giant Vistaprint acquires 99designs
+  - Quantum photonics startup Nu Quantum raises £2.1M  from Amadeus Capital Partners
      <hr/>

-      - *Vistaprint announced today that its parent company Cimpress has acquired freelance design marketplace 99designs.
-The companies say that 99designs will become part of Vistaprint while also operating as a separate brand, with 99designs CEO Patrick Llewelyn cont…*
+      - *For Quantum cryptography and simulation to become real, the technology requires high-performance light-emitting and light-detecting components that operate at the single-photon level and at ambient temperature.
+One of the few companies operating in this rarif…*

-  - TC Sessions: Mobility 2020 starts tomorrow
+  - Accessibility's nextgen breakthroughs will be literally in your head
       <hr/>

-      - *TC Sessions: Mobility 2020, kicks off in full swing tomorrow!
-Don’t miss out on two full days devoted to the technology and people that make things fly, roll, haul or deliver.
-Today’s the last day you can save on the price of admission, which starts at just $…*
+      - *Predicting the future of technology for people with visual impairments is easier than you might think.
+In 2003, I wrote an article entitled “In the Palm of Your Hand” for the Journal of Visual Impairment & Blindness from the American Foundation for the Blind.…*

-  - Strike Graph raises $3.9M to help automate security audits
+  - Venmo launches its first credit card, offering up to 3% cash back, personalized rewards
       <hr/>

-      - *Compliance automation isn’t exactly the most exciting topic, but security audits are big business and companies that aim to get a SOC 2, ISO 207001 or FedRamp certification can often spend six figures to get through the process with the help of an auditing se…*
+      - *Last October, Venmo announced it would launch its first credit card sometime in 2020.
+Today, the PayPal-owned company is making good on those promises with the debut of the Venmo Credit Card, initially rolling out to select customers.
+The Visa card offers 3% …*

-  - Camera that will film a spacewalk in VR delivered to the International Space Station
+  - Six favorite Techstars startups ahead of its next rush of demo days
       <hr/>

-      - *One of the payloads aboard the International Space Station resupply mission that launched last Friday will providing a new perspective on one of the most enervating human experiences – the spacewalk.
-It’s a custom-made, 3D camera designed to capture content i…*
+      - *With TechCrunch Disrupt happening last month, I fell behind on watching accelerator demo days.
+It’s time to correct that oversight.
+In August and September, the Techstars network of startup accelerators held demo days for various classes of startups, grouped …*

-  - Instagram expands shopping on IGTV, plans test of shopping on Reels
+  - Printing giant Vistaprint acquires 99designs
       <hr/>

-       - *Instagram this morning announced the global expansion of its Instagram Shopping service across IGTV.
-The product, which lets you watch a video then checkout with a few taps, offers creators and influencers a way to more directly monetize their user base on In…*
+       - *Vistaprint announced today that its parent company Cimpress has acquired freelance design marketplace 99designs.
+The companies say that 99designs will become part of Vistaprint while also operating as a separate brand, with 99designs CEO Patrick Llewelyn cont…*